TritonDataCenter/triton/README.md

 Hardware RAID is not recommended.
 Triton will lay down a ZFS ZPOOL across all available disks on install.
 You'll want much more storage if you're working with images and instances.
-If you are using an ISO or iPXE installation, select a simple layout of disks (e.g. mirrored pair, or single raidz group).
+If you are using an ISO or iPXE installation, configure a simple layout of disks (e.g. mirrored pair, or single raidz group).

 If setting up a Triton DataCenter pilot then you'll want to review the [Hardware Selection Requirements](https://docs.joyent.com/private-cloud/install/hardware-selection),